djeada/Databases-Notes/notes/06_distributed_databases/07_eventual_consistency.md

 ```

 In this scenario, Node A receives an update changing the data from Version 1 to Version 2.
 Initially, only Node A has the latest version.
 Over time, the update propagates to Node B and eventually to Node C. By Time T3, all nodes have synchronized to Data Version 2, achieving eventual consistency.

+After reading the material, you should be able to answer the following questions:

+1. What is eventual consistency in distributed database systems, and how does it differ from strong consistency models?
+2. How does update propagation work in an eventually consistent system, and what factors influence the time it takes for all nodes to synchronize?
+3. What are the main trade-offs of using eventual consistency, particularly regarding temporary inconsistencies and conflict resolution?
+4. What are some common conflict resolution strategies used in eventually consistent systems, such as Last Write Wins, version vectors, and CRDTs?
+5. In what real-world scenarios is eventual consistency particularly beneficial, and how do applications like social media platforms and content delivery networks leverage this consistency model?

 ### Characteristics of Eventual Consistency